Tencent-Cloud-Mesh/mesh-demo/README.md

 <img src="assets/images/preview.png" alt="Preview" width="100%">

-This repo contains the source code of apps and the yamls of kubernetes, which can help you have a quick start to TCM.
+This repo contains the source codes of apps and the yamls of kubernetes, which can help you have a quick start to TCM.

 ### Architecture